 I’ve been a huge fan of David Carson since the late 90s.
 In my office at Ohio State, I had a stack of Ray Gun Magazines within arms reach of my keyboard.
 I referred to them often and even still have a few passwords inspired by them.
-A few years ago I was so completely overwhelmed by running my startup that I needed to find a designer to help me out.
+Then a few years ago I was so completely overwhelmed by running my startup that I needed to find a designer to help me out.
 I’m looking through portfolios of great key art designers, but I asked myself, “what do I really want for this?”
 And the answer came back as, “I really want something edgy, and off-center like David Carson’s work.
 So, I emailed David Carson, and “OMG,” he emailed back.
-WTF.
 I couldn’t believe it.
-So, I ended up hiring my hero to work with me on key art type cover for screenplays.
-Working with David, I realized how edgy I’m not.
+So, I ended up hiring my graphic design hero to work with me on key art type cover for screenplays.
+Working with David Carson on this cover collaboration, I realized how edgy I’m not.
 As far as I like to push things, he goes way further.
 It was a great look in the mirror for me.
 After David and I struck a deal, I turned to my wife and told her that he like the covers I did myself.
 I said, “You know what this means, right?
 I’m good enough.”
 She said, “Oh my god, people tell you how creative you are all the time.”
 I said, “I know, but they aren’t David Carson.” 🙂